-For a WordPress website owner, learning how to speed it up is an essential skill.
+For a WordPress website owner, learning how to speed up the website is an essential skill.

 You may ask why and to answer it briefly, a speed-optimized website not only increases user satisfaction but also increases customer acquisition and conversion rate and eventually leads to an increase in revenue.